 Jason Lewis is a Shareholder practicing out of Greenberg Traurig’s Texas offices.
 Jason, a former Enforcement Attorney with the U.S. Securities & Exchange Commission, is a trial attorney who handles civil and criminal regulatory investigations and litigation matters for corporations and individuals across the country and internationally.
-Jason’s practice focuses on SEC enforcement, government investigations, conducting internal corporate investigations, White Collar criminal defense, securities litigation, crisis management, and business disputes and litigation.
-Jason routinely handles high-profile and high-stakes matters.
+His practice focuses on SEC enforcement, securities class actions, government investigations, conducting internal corporate investigations, white collar criminal defense, crisis management, and business disputes and litigation.
+Jason has been the lead lawyer in federal jury trials relating to securities fraud claims brought by both the Department of Justice (DOJ) and the U.S. Securities and Exchange Commission (SEC).
+He routinely handles high-profile and high-stakes matters.

 The 2017 edition of Chambers USA described Jason as possessing “…an excellent reputation for his broad white-collar practice, representing corporations and individuals in civil and criminal regulatory investigations and litigation matters.
 One interviewee highlights his strength in SEC investigations, while others were left "very, very impressed" with his work.”